Media Technology: Theory and Development

 Compulsory Assignments and Attendance

-The mandatory requirements must be approved before the student can take the exam.
+The compulsory requirements must be approved before the student can take the exam.

 Forms of Assessment